I’m an Assistant Professor in Peace & Conflict Studies and Geography at Colgate University in upstate New York.

-I’m a Ph.D.
-Candidate in Geography at the University of California, Berkeley with a professional background in journalism on Latin American affairs and U.S. policy toward the region.
-Although I’m focused full-time on my academic work, I continue doing journalism on the side as a way of sharing my research with broader audiences.
+This now-abandoned blog dates back to my days as a PhD Student in Geography at the University of California, Berkeley.
+It began as my own personal wikipedia—a place to store (and inter-link) my notes of all the reading I was doing.
+Before returning to graduate school, my professional background was in journalism, covering Latin American affairs and U.S. policy toward the region.
+Although I’m now focused full-time on my academic work, I continue doing journalism on the side as a way of sharing my research with broader audiences.

 This blog is my motley space for commentary, summary, research notes, study, and whatever else I might want to do.
 Since February 2011, I’ve been using it to “write out loud” and to keep track of stuff I work on and think about.

 The image gracing the header of the blog is called, “Fool’s Cap Map.”
 David Turnbull explains this unique cartographic specimen in his book Masons, Tricksters, and Cartographers (2000, 92):